rnsharma478/ChemEXIN/README.md

 # General Information
 **ChemEXIN** is a Physicochemical Parameter-Based Exon-Intron Boundary Prediction Method.
 It is based on 3D- CNN (Three-dimensional Convolutional Neural Network) architecture.
 Three organism-specific models have been built and implemented for the final prediction pipeline.
 The universality of ChemEXIN lies in its ability to predict exon-intron boundaries across varying length of known genes (~180 to ~25,00,000 bps) in the organisms under study (_Homo sapiens_, _Mus musculus_, and _Caenorhabditis elegans_).
 Models were trained with 80% of the data and then tested on the remaining 20% of the data.
+This is software for the next generation of scientists.

 # Installation: